 in that category would having

 regard to STR2 be a sustainable

 location for development in light

 of the strategy regarding the

 location of development.

 The Plan should be more aspirational and be based on Planning Policy Wales requires No change

 a longer plan period (i.e. beyond 2030).
 This would LDP Plan periods to cover a 15

 allow a co-ordinated approach for a new settlement that year period after which (or if

 would deliver sustainable development and make a necessary before) a review must

 significant contribution towards meeting housing need. be undertaken.
 A new

 settlement was initially

 considered as part of a large list

 of possible spatial options.

 However PPW adopts a

 cautionary stance regarding new

 settlements advising that they

 are rarely justified in Wales.

-Affordable housing only works in the urban areas due to Noted.
+· · · · · · · · · · · · · · · · · · · Noted.
 However affordable No change

-the cross subsidy from new private sector housing. housing in rural areas can be
+housing in rural areas can be

-Local and national polices do not enable this to happen successfully provided as
+successfully provided as

-at an appropriate scale in the smaller villages.
-A evidenced by a rural exception
+evidenced by a rural exception

-development of 2 market dwellings and 2 affordable scheme on the edge of Lixwm
+scheme on the edge of Lixwm

-would meet local need. village.
+village.
 The explanation to STR2

 States that in relation to windfall

 sites in the smaller villages that

 scope exists for limited market

 housing to deliver local needs

 affordable housing.

-The AONB committee reserves further comment until Noted.
+Noted.
 A further opportunity will No change

 the detailed land allocations, settlement boundaries and be given to comment on the

-related policies are drawn up. detailed policies and proposals

-in the Deposit Plan.
+detailed policies and proposals in the Deposit Plan.